 An important difference to note between ourselves and the alternatives is the level of customer service.
 From the time you contact us you will deal only with the one person.
-We are on call for customers from 9am to 5pm WST Mon to Fri and 9am to 3pm WST on Sat.
+We are on call for customers from 10am to 7pm AEST (Sydney time) Mon to Fri and 10am to 5pm on Saturday.
 We answer all e-mails, usually the same day and most within a few hours.
-We guarantee that you will never feel frustrated waiting for us to get back to you, like so many other businesses these days.

 We do everything we can to ensure that all clients receive quality vehicles and accurate descriptions.
 Other import services tend to spring up overnight and disappear as quickly, they don’t have the same level of commitment and availability to serve you.

 More than 70% of our business is generated through referrals and repeat clients, which means we must be doing something right.